-early 15c., "carnal, unspiritual;" mid-15c., "of or pertaining to the senses," from Old French sensuel (15c.) and directly from Late Latin sensualis "endowed with feeling" (see sensuality).
-Meaning "connected with gratification of the senses," especially "lewd, unchaste" is attested from late 15c.
+early 15c., "carnal, concerning the body" (in distinction from the spirit or intellect);" mid-15c., "of, affecting, or pertaining to the (physical) senses" (a meaning now obsolete), from Old French sensual, sensuel (15c.) and directly from Late Latin sensualis "endowed with feeling" (see sensuality).

 word-forming element meaning "one who does or makes," also used to indicate adherence to a certain doctrine or custom, from French -iste and directly from Latin -ista (source also of Spanish, Portuguese, Italian -ista), from Greek agent-noun ending -istes, which is from -is-, ending of the stem of verbs in -izein, + agential suffix -tes.